DafkeDD/qb-vendingv2/Readme.md

 Discord - https://discord.gg/XPuqBVtyqX

+rename resource name to qb-vending

-# QB-VENDING for qbcore framkework
+# QB-VENDING V2 for qbcore framkework
+# USE EITHER THIS VERSION OR MY OTHER ONE.
+DO NOT USE BOTH TOGETHER!

 ## Please note